gibaBR/Switch-Backup-Manager/README.md

 Complete Switch Backups management tool

 ## Main Features
-* Manage your local and SD card Switch backups
+* Manage your local (XCI & NSP) and SD card Switch backups
-* See game info (just image for now, but more is comming)
+* See game info retrieved from web or edit them manually
 * Group and sort files list
 * Keep track of scene releases using nswdb.com database
 * Trim your files
-* Auto rename your files to match game name (other options in near future)
+* Auto rename your files using a user define pattern
 * Copy and move files between your local collection and SD card (either way)

 ## Requirements